Johnatha-Levi/Johnatha-Levi/README.md

 - 👋 Hi, I’m @Johnatha-Levi
 - 👀 I’m interested in work in the field of programming
-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently learning ReactNative
 - 📫 How to reach me https://www.linkedin.com/in/johnatha-levi-294300253

 <!---